 Mauricio Gastón Institute, committed to Latinx-related research and policy initiatives such as student success outcomes, immigrant community impacts, and public health disparities.

-Business, entrepreneurship, and economics
+Business, Entrepreneurship, and Economics

 Planning a future profession in marketing, finance, or economic policy?
 UMass Boston provides ample hands-on opportunities for business majors too.
-The historical city is home to global finance firms, hundreds of tech start-ups, and twelve Fortune 500 companies, including General Electric, Biogen, Raytheon, Wayfair, and State Street Bank.
+The historical city is home to global finance firms, hundreds of tech start-ups, and 12 Fortune 500 companies, including General Electric, Biogen, Raytheon, Wayfair, and State Street Bank.
 UMass Boston business-related opportunities include:

 Venture Development Center, a technology and life sciences startup incubator, known for career mentorship, project resources, and scholarships for entrepreneurial students.